webdesignsbytom/fullstack-starter/AI.md

 Sign in and go to 'dataset's
 download the zip file and use inside you project with the path and `pd.read_csv('path')`

+## Process

+**Normalization**
+Rescaling data so one feature cant dominate the data set.
+Can improve convergence speed and better model performance.
+Scaling data from 1-100 to 0-1 so all dataset are treated the same without bias of size.